Tundra-Editor/Tundra-Docs/docs/setup/beta-setup.md

 By default, it should be in the `.ssh` folder located in your user directory.

-Next, go to this [GitLab page](https://gitlab.com/-/profile/keys) and paste the contents of the `id_rsa.pub` file into the `Key` field and click `Add key`
+Next, go to this [GitHub Add SSH Key Page](https://github.com/settings/ssh/new) and paste the contents of the `id_rsa.pub` file into the `Key` field and click `Add SSH key`

-## Joining the testers group
+## Joining the testers GitHub organization

 As of now, all the repositories needed for Tundra are private.
-You will have to be manually added to the testers group.
+You will have to be manually added to the testers organization, so please share your GitHub username on the Tundra Discord server.

 Otherwise you will be unable to proceed.